 - Participation Rates: Engagement can be inferred by the rate of participation in company events, training programs, or collaborative activities.
 Higher participation often reflects higher engagement.

-- Feedback Implementation Tracking: Measuring whether feedback leads to action shows not just how engaged employees feel, but also whether the organization values and responds to their input.
+- Feedback Implementation Tracking: Measuring whether feedback leads to action shows not just how engaged employees feel, but also whether the organisation values and responds to their input.

 Effective measurement creates a baseline and helps companies track improvements over time, making engagement strategies more strategic and data-driven.